dahunsi-dami/printf/README.md

-# ALX printf project
+# C - printf project

 ## Project Overview

-This is a collaborative project to build a custom `_printf` function in C that simulates the builtin `printf` function!
+This is a collaborative project to build a custom `_printf` function in C that simulates the standard `printf` function!

-This project aims to enhance our understanding of C programming and explore the intricacies of building a a fundamental yet powerful function used for formatted output.
+This project was done in the ALX Software Engineering one-year program, and it aims to enhance our understanding of C programming and explore the intricacies of building a fundamental yet powerful function used for formatted output.

 ## Project Contributors